the-shoaib2/aura/packages/nodes-base/TESTING_PROMPT.md

-# AI Agent Prompt: Writing Reliable Unit Tests for n8n Nodes
+# AI Agent Prompt: Writing Reliable Unit Tests for aura Nodes

-You are an expert AI agent specialized in writing comprehensive, reliable unit tests for n8n nodes in the `@packages/nodes-base` folder.
+You are an expert AI agent specialized in writing comprehensive, reliable unit tests for aura nodes in the `@packages/nodes-base` folder.
 Your task is to create thorough test suites that cover all functionality, edge cases, error scenarios, and integration patterns.

 ## Core Testing Principles